Connecticut Labor Laws Guide

 Apart from the reasons we’ve explicitly stated, or will later in the article, employers can terminate their employees’ work engagement anytime, for any reason, or perhaps for no reason at all.

-It's important to mention that this doctrine also applies to employees — they are free to leave a job for any or no reason with no legal consequences.
+It’s important to mention that this doctrine also applies to employees — they’re free to leave a job for any or no reason with no legal consequences.

-On the other hand, if termination of employment happens on a basis of discrimination, that is illegal and punishable.
-We'll examine that thoroughly and separately, just a couple of segments later.
+On the other hand, if termination of employment occurs due to discrimination, it is illegal and punishable.
+We’ll examine that thoroughly and separately, just a couple of segments later.

 Final paycheck in Connecticut

-All employees are entitled to receive their final paycheck, which must include all the wages and benefits.
+All employees are entitled to receive their final paycheck, which must include all wages and benefits.

 If an employer decides to terminate someone’s employment, the check must be issued no later than the following business day.

-For employees who quit on their own, they will receive the check on the next regularly scheduled payday.
+Employees who quit on their own will receive the check on the next regularly scheduled payday.

 Discrimination laws in Connecticut

-The state of Connecticut boasts the implementation of strict regulations in terms of anti-discrimination.
+The state of Connecticut has implemented strict regulations regarding anti-discrimination.

-There are 2 categories of the prohibited basis of discrimination against potential and existing employees — primary and secondary.
+There are 2 categories of prohibited bases of discrimination against potential and existing employees — primary and secondary.

-The list of primary reasons of discrimination includes:
+The list of primary reasons for discrimination includes:

-The list of secondary reasons of discrimination includes:
+The list of secondary reasons for discrimination includes:

 Occupational safety in Connecticut

-The state of Connecticut ensures that all employees must have a safe working environment.
-Apart from the federal Occupational Safety and Health Act, passed by Congress in 1970, the Connecticut Department of Labor provides additional guidance to all employees within the state.
+The state of Connecticut ensures that all employees have a safe working environment.
+In addition to the federal Occupational Safety and Health Act, passed by Congress in 1970, the Connecticut Department of Labor provides further guidance to all employees within the state.

-Employers must provide proper training, education, and ongoing assistance to their employees, in order to ensure workplace safety.
+Employers must provide proper training, education, and ongoing support to their employees to ensure workplace safety.

 The state of Connecticut has adopted all the federal regulations and standards and offers numerous cooperative programs, as well as on-site consultation.